Therese Neumann: Inedia

-From 1923 until her death in 1962, Therese Neumann professed to have consumed no food other than The Holy Eucharist, nor to have drunk any water from 1926 until her death.
+From 1923 until her death in 1962, Therese Neumann professed to have consumed no food other than Eucharist nor to have drunk any water from 1926 until her death.

-Montague Summers in his book The Physical Phenomena of Mysticism speaks of her supposedly supernatural ability to survive for long periods without food or water.
+Montague Summers, in his book The Physical Phenomena of Mysticism, speaks of her supposedly supernatural ability to survive for long periods without food or water.

 In July 1927, Neumann's claims of inedia were examined at her house.
 She was physically examined and tested by the physician Otto Seidl and four Franciscan nurses, for fifteen days (July 14 to 28).
-Neumann was not observed to have eaten anything, however, suspicion was generated.
-At the beginning she had weighed 121 pounds which dropped during the test period to 112.5 pounds.
-By the last day her weight had returned to normal.
+Neumann was not observed to have eaten anything; however, suspicion was generated.
+At the beginning, she had weighed 121 pounds, which dropped during the test period to 112.5 pounds.
+By the last day, her weight had returned to normal.
 Historian Ian Wilson commented the evidence indicated that Neumann "went back to normal food and drink intake".
-The test was never repeated and her family denied permission for any further tests.
+The test was never repeated, and her family denied permission for any further tests.

 Wilson found the inedia claims of Neumann suspicious.
 He noted that she "had a vigorous, stocky build throughout most of this time, and all reason tells us that it would be impossible to survive so long without food or drink."

-Otto Seidl who wrote a report in 1928, described Neumann as a hysteric.
-A recent medical paper that examined Seidl's report commented that "while under surveillance by four nuns for 14 days, Neumann exhibited no intake of nourishment; weight measurements and urine tests however suggest[ed] the opposite....
+Otto Seidl, who wrote a report in 1928, described Neumann as a hysteric.
+A recent medical paper that examined Seidl's report commented that "while under surveillance by four nuns for 14 days, Neumann exhibited no intake of nourishment; weight measurements and urine tests, however, suggest[ed] the opposite....
 As far as medical records go, Therese Neumann's is one of a series of surprisingly similar cases of stigmata development, conversion disorder, and alleged absence of nutrition.
 In nosological terms, these would be classified today as dissociative disorders."

 Psychologist Donovan Rawcliffe disputed Neumann's inedia claims and suggested she was a "deliberate fraud aided and abetted by her father."